 The people of Kansas City are true-blue barbecue aficionados.

 This is evident from the sheer variety of meats they’re eager to give the slow-smoked treatment to: staples like pork, beef, and chicken, of course, but also sausage, turkey, lamb, and even fish.
 And don’t forget the burnt ends—any Kansas Citian will tell you they’re the best part of the whole brisket.

 Another thing that makes Kansas City barbecue special is its signature sauce.
 The thick tomato-based mixture provides a harmonious balance of sweetness and spice and is best applied in copious quantities.

 Kansas City-style sauce is practically synonymous with “barbecue sauce.”
 It’s so universally beloved that the city’s initials proudly grace the name of one of the best-selling bottled barbecue sauces of all time, KC Masterpiece.

 Memphis is a veritable barbecue mecca situated right in the heart of the American southeast.
-While most of the fundamentals of Memphis barbecue were adopted from surrounding hotspots, it’s since taken on a character wholly its own.
+While most of the fundamentals of Memphis-style BBQ were adopted from surrounding hotspots, it’s since taken on a character wholly its own.